index

 }

-is automatically generated during build via CMake.
+The .vscode/launch.json is automatically generated during build via CMake.
 The template is located in:

 Note: Requires Cortex-Debug extension for ARM microcontroller debugging.